Publishing Agreements Explained: Future Games & Exclusivity

 The right of last refusal

 The right of last refusal allows the developer to negotiate freely with other publishers.
-However, once the developer receives an offer, they must disclose it to the original publisher.
-The original publisher then has the right to match the offer.
-In case they do, the developer is obliged to sign with them.
+However, once an offer is received, it must be disclosed to the original publisher, who then has the right to match the offer.

 Key Differences: